Project Lead and Researcher

 Researcher

-NIKU Norwegian Institute for Cultural Heritage and the Centre for Sami Studies at
+NIKU Norwegian Institute for Cultural Heritage and the Centre for Sami Studies at UiT: The Arctic University of Norway

 This study is conducted through a participatory process that includes an expert panel.
 Further collaborations will be listed as they are established.

-Josephine T. V. Greenbrook is an interdisciplinary researcher and clinician, interweaving areas of community medicine, global health, and medical education, with the medical humanities and social sciences.
+Josephine T. V. Greenbrook is an interdisciplinary researcher and clinician, interweaving areas of migration and community medicine, global health, and medical education, with the medical humanities and social sciences.
 She holds a PhD in medical law with a focus on migration medicine and physician-patient encounters, and has completed advanced degrees in psychology, law, medical ethics, and sociology.
-She currently serves as co-director (together with Mayssa Rekhis) for the international interdisciplinary research platform Borders in Health, Medicine, and Migration at the Institute of Medicine at the University of Gothenburg, and is Deputy Director of the Mason Institute for Medicine Life Sciences and the Law at the University of Edinburgh.
-Additionally, she serves as a scientific expert on the Swedish Ethical Review Authority, and as a lecturer and external expert consultant in empirical methods, research ethics and regulation, migration medicine, and cultural psychiatry.
+She currently serves as chair of the international interdisciplinary research platform Borders in Health, Medicine, and Society, and is a research group lead at the School of Public Health and Community Medicine at the Institute of Medicine, Sahlgrenska Academy, University of Gothenburg, and is a Research Fellow and Deputy Director of the Mason Institute for Medicine Life Sciences and the Law at the University of Edinburgh.
+Additionally, she serves as a scientific expert on the Swedish Ethical Review Authority, and as a lecturer and expert consultant in empirical methods, research ethics and regulation, migration medicine, culture in psychiatry, and decolonial methodologies in medicine.
 Further, she is active in forwarding empirical findings in applied settings, engaging with the public in medicine, healthcare, and the humanitarian sector.
 Read more about Josephine on her institutional page at the University of Gothenburg here, and at the University of Edinburgh here.

-Mayssa Rekhis is a lecturer at the School of Public Health and Community Medicine at the University of Gothenburg.
-She currently also serves as co-director (together with Josephine T. V. Greenbrook) for the international interdisciplinary research platform Borders in Health, Medicine, and Migration at the Institute of Medicine at the University of Gothenburg, She is a physician, trained at the University of Tunis el-Manar, and an anthropologist, holding a Ph.D from the School of Advanced Studies in Social Sciences EHESS - Paris.
+Mayssa Rekhis is a physician, trained at the University of Tunis el-Manar, and a medical anthropologist, holding a Ph.D from the School of Advanced Studies in Social Sciences EHESS - Paris.
 She holds more than a decade of experience working in SWANA (South West Asia and North Africa), East Africa, and Europe, both as a researcher and as a practitioner/consultant in the non-profit sector.
 As a researcher, she explore humans' the intersection between health, social justice, and migration, with a focus on experiences with extreme violence, trauma, suffering, and exile.
 She has served as co-director of the Global Health Master Program at the University of Gothenburg (inter-faculty program), and lectures on areas related to migration and health, and research methodologies, within a public and global health context.
-Read more about Mayssa on her institutional page.

-Andrea Spehar is an Associate Professor in the field of Political Science and the Director of the Centre on Global Migration (CGM) at the University of Gothenburg in Sweden.
+Andrea Spehar is an Associate Professor in Political Science and the Director of the Centre on Global Migration (CGM) at the University of Gothenburg in Sweden.
 Spehar's research interests encompass the fields of migration and migrant integration, with a particular focus on their interrelationship with broader policy and administrative contexts.
 She currently serves as the principal investigator for the research programme, "Refugee Migration and Cities."
 She is also a founding member of the Social Institutions, Political Governance and Integration in Jordan, Turkey and Sweden (SIPGI) research programme, which is funded by the Swedish Research Council.
 Furthermore, she is participating in the H2020 project, which investigates the consequences of mass population displacement in response to Russia's invasion of Ukraine for European democracy “Migration, Affective Geopolitics, and European Democracy in Times of Military Conflicts” (MAGnitude).
 She holds various board and committee positions, including that of coordinator for a ten-year Swedish research programme within migration and integration, and Co-Director for the Swedish Social Research Council's Graduate Programme/Research School for Migration and Integration.
 Read more about Andrea on her institutional page.

 Lena Gross is a senior researcher at the High North Department of NIKU, the Norwegian Institute for Cultural Heritage Research.
 They hold a PhD in social anthropology from the University of Oslo and have worked as a postdoc and associate professor at the Centre for Sámi Studies at UiT The Arctic University of Norway.
 Gross’ primary research interests are traditional/Indigenous knowledges and knowledge hierarchies, relations to land(scapes), minority-majority relations, gender, inequalities and health, resource extraction, and decolonial and experimental methodologies.
 They work theoretically and methodologically at an intersection between Indigenous, queer, and gender studies and social anthropology.
 Read more about Lena on their institutional page.